HPC-cluster-package-management/modulefile-processing/README.md

 vi settings.ini
 ```

-To process the module files, just simply run the command below:
+To process the module files, simply run the command below:

 ```console
 python modulefilter.py
 ```

-To generate the json template of packages for the later-editing work to specify the to-be-supported packages, just simply run the command:
+To generate the json template of packages for system admins' later-editing work to specify the to-be-supported packages, simply run the command:

 ```console
 python gen_json.py
 ```

-## File summary in the repository
+## Additional description about the files in the repository

 - The example module files in `tar` files:
      -  `spack-modulefiles.tar.gz` contains the module files generated from Spack on UCLA Hoffman2 Cluster.